Roy Moore: Sexual misconduct allegations

 In November 2017, during Moore's U.S. Senate campaign, nine women accused him of inappropriate sexual or social conduct.
 Three of the women said they had been sexually assaulted by Moore when they were aged 14, 16, and 28.
 The other six described him pursuing a romantic relationship with them while he was in his 30s and they were as young as 16, but said there had not been any inappropriate sexual contact.
 Moore denied the sexual assault allegations, but did not dispute that he had approached or dated teenagers over the age of 16 (the age of consent in Alabama).
 Independent witnesses confirmed that Moore had a reputation for approaching teenage girls, often at a local mall, and asking them out.

 Moore has offered contradictory responses on whether he knew his accusers.
-He had said on November 10 that he did "recognize" the maiden names of Debbie Wesson Gibson and Gloria Thacker Deason (Both Gibson and Deason had alleged that Moore had dated them when they were 17–18) and remembered each "as a good girl".
+He had said on November 10 that he did "recognize" the maiden names of Debbie Wesson Gibson and Gloria Thacker Deason (both Gibson and Deason had alleged that Moore had dated them when they were 17–18) and remembered each "as a good girl".
 Regarding if he had dated Gibson, Moore said "I can't recall the specific dates because that's been 40 years."
-On November 27 and November 29, Moore took a different stance, repeatedly stating "I do not know any of these women" while also saying that "pictures of young children – whose names are not mentioned and I do not know – appear conveniently on the opposition's ads ...
+On November 27 and 29, Moore took a different stance, repeatedly stating "I do not know any of these women" while also saying that "pictures of young children – whose names are not mentioned and I do not know – appear conveniently on the opposition's ads ...
 These allegations are completely false."